-Proposals within the Ponteland Village Centre and Darras Hall Local Centre, as defined on the Policies Map, that diversify and enhance the range of local shops, services and community facilities and create jobs, strengthening the vitality and viability of the centres will be supported.
+Proposals within Ponteland Village Centre and Darras Hall Local Centre, as defined on the Policies Map, that diversify and enhance the range of local shops, services and community facilities and create jobs, strengthening the vitality and viability of the centres will be supported.

-Proposals for the change of use of ground floor premises from existing A1 shops to other town centre uses will be supported where it can be demonstrated to the satisfaction of the local planning authority that the change of use would not harm the vitality and viability of the Centres.
-In doing so, applicants should demonstrate that the proposal would not:
+Proposals for the change of use of ground floor premises from existing A1 shops to other town centre uses will be supported where it can be demonstrated that the change of use would not harm the vitality and viability of the Centres.
+Proposals should demonstrate that they will add to the attractiveness of the centre to shoppers and other users, and will not have an adverse impact on the amenity and operation of neighbouring properties and business.